Updated · Feb 11, 2024

 Those dealing with SEO need to take this into account, no matter how infuriated they might feel about it.

-The average word count for the pages listed among the first 10 search results for any given keyword is above 2,000.
-The current version of Google’s algorithm seems to prioritize longer pages over the ones with shorter texts.
-In addition, content with over 1,000 words is more likely to receive more shares and links than shorter content.
+As of February 2022, the average word count for the top 10 search results for any keyword is 1,890.
+This means that Google’s algorithm prioritizes long-form content.
+Also, pages with over 1,000 words are more likely to have more shares than shorter ones.

 Google SEO insights indicate it’s basically impossible to master the art and science that SEO has become, considering the fact that Google implements over 500 changes per year.
 The changes most often don’t change drastically the way pages are ranked.